5 things for November 3: It's here, but taxing questions remain

 Meanwhile, director and producer Brett Ratner has filed suit against a woman he says defamed him by alleging he raped her.
 Six women have come forward saying Ratner harassed or assaulted them, but the woman in question is an additional accuser who accused Ratner of rape in a Facebook post.
 Ratner denied the other accusations earlier through his attorney.

-These allegations come in the wake of last month's New York Times story detailing numerous accusations of sexual misconduct against movie producer Harvey Weinstein.
+All of these allegations come in the wake of last month's New York Times story detailing numerous accusations of sexual misconduct against movie producer Harvey Weinstein.
 More than 40 women have accused Weinstein of inappropriate behavior, ranging from sexual harassment to rape.
 Weinstein has "unequivocally denied" all allegations of rape.

 4. Russian investigation